Edragon/edragon.github.io/Chip-dat/richwave-dat/RTC6705-dat/RTC6705-dat.md

 - [[richwave-dat]] - [[RTC6705-dat]] - [[VTX-dat]] - [[5.8ghz-dat]] - [[radio-dat]] - [[radio-FM-dat]]

+`AV05BMP` is the silk-print code for the RTC6705A 5.8GHz wireless analog video transmitter integrated circuit chip.

 The RTC6705 is a wide-band FM transmitter intended for the application on 5.8GHz bands FM transmission.
 This chip includes a 5.8GHz band RF modulator, two channels of audio modulator and internal power amplifier with +13dBm power output referred to external matching network.